 No, you will NEVER have to make any monthly payment on your home anymore since Sun West will pay off your existing home loan out of the new HECM loan proceeds.

 No, a home that has an existing lien will qualify for a HECM loan as long as the proceeds of the loan are large enough to pay off existing mortgage(s) on your home.
+If the proceeds of the loan are not sufficient to payoff the existing liens, HECM may not be for you unless you have sufficient assets to payoff the difference in amount.

 Title of your home always remains in your name, NOT in the name of the lender.
 Lender has no interest in your home except for the amount you owe the lender.